 He knows that he’s going to get a crop – that’s it pure and simple!

 It’s really no different in freight brokering.
-If you start planting seeds (making a lot of phone calls), you’re going to get customers.
+If you start planting seeds (making a lot of phone calls, reaching out to your contacts in trucking), you’re going to get customers.
 It’s almost a law.

 Yet, some callers focus on the fear of not being able to get customers and this fear is baseless.